Global search

 Primary navigation

-Over subsequent decades, sweeping safety reforms helped cut the toll dramatically.
+Over the decades that followed, sweeping safety reforms helped cut the toll dramatically.

-So, what is contributing to this rise in the number of deaths on our roads, and what can we do to save lives on our roads?
+So, what can we do to save lives on our roads?

 Road toll statistics around Australia

-Across the states and territories, fatalities remain unacceptably high:
+Recent figures from across the states and territories show fatalities remain unacceptably high:

-• Other jurisdictions reported mixed results, with some decreases in deaths but persistent concern among road safety authorities.
+• Other jurisdictions reported mixed results, with some decreases in deaths, but ongoing concern among road safety authorities.

 How does our road toll compare internationally?

-According to Organisation for Economic Co-operation and Development (OECD) international road death comparisons, Australia’s rate of 4.7 deaths per 100,000 population was ranked 20th out of the 34 countries.
-This shows Australia’s road fatality rate is roughly midpoint among peer nations, with countries such as Norway, Sweden and Iceland reporting lower rates due to sustained safety investments and infrastructure.
+According to Organisation for Economic Co-operation and Development (OECD), Australia recorded 4.7 deaths per 100,000 people, ranking 20th out of the 34 countries.
+This places Australia roughly in the middle of comparable nations.
+Countries such as Norway, Sweden and Iceland report significantly lower fatality rates, largely due to sustained investments in road safety, infrastructure and vehicle standards.

-Tragically, road accidents are a leading cause of death for Australians aged 15–24, accounting for around one in four deaths in this age group.
+Tragically, road accidents remain one of the leading causes of death for Australians aged 15–24, accounting for roughly one in four deaths in this age group.

 Contributing factors to the rising road toll

-• More vehicles and changing travel patterns, including higher overall traffic volumes after COVID-10 pandemic-era shifts.
+• More vehicles and changing travel patterns, including higher traffic volumes following COVID-19 pandemic.

-• Impaired and tired driving continue to claim lives despite ongoing awareness campaigns.
+• Impaired and fatigued driving which continues to claim lives despite ongoing awareness campaigns.

-Studies also show that pedestrian fatalities have risen sharply in recent years, indicating risk for vulnerable road users.
+Studies also show that pedestrian fatalities have risen sharply in recent years, highlighting the risk faced by vulnerable road users.
+In 2025, pedestrian deaths reached an 18 year high of 197, with cyclist death also jumping 32% to reach a 12 year high of 49.

 What can we do to bring down our road toll?

-But there are a few simple ways drivers can take to protect themselves, their families and all road users.
+However, there are a few simple steps drivers can take to protect themselves, their families and other road users:

 1. Slow down

-Driving even slightly over the speed limit puts yourself and others in danger.
-Driving just 5km per hour less greatly reduces the risk of death or serious injury if you do crash.
+Driving even slightly over the speed limit puts you and others at risk.
+Reducing your speed by just 5km/h can significantly lower the risk of death or serious injury in a crash.

 2. Minimise distraction